Skatteetaten/aurora-gradle-plugin/README.md

 By default the [jacoco plugin](https://docs.gradle.org/current/userguide/jacoco_plugin.html) will be activated.
 Default value for xml.destination = file("${buildDir}/reports/jacoco/report.xml").
 It can be disabled with;

-    aurora.applyJacocoTestReport=false
+    aurora {
+        features {
+            jacocoTestReport = true
+        }
+    }

 **PiTest**

-If the [pitest plugin](http://gradle-pitest-plugin.solidsoft.info/) is applied it will produce reports in  both HTML and XML
+If the [pitest plugin](http://gradle-pitest-plugin.solidsoft.info/) is applied it will produce reports in both HTML and XML.
+Apply the plugin like this, or roll your own version:

+    aurora {
+        usePitest
+    }

 ### Spring

 The plugin will react to Spring plugin and modify it to produce DeliveryBundles the way we want it it.
-It will also add the auroraSpringBootStarter as a dependency using the version specified in `aurora.auroraSpringBootStarterVersion`.
-Support for JSR310 to get dateTimes properly is also added
+It will also add the webmvc or webflux starters from Skatteetaten.
+Support for JSR310 to get dateTimes properly is also added.
+Config like so:

+    aurora {
+        useSpringBoot
+    }

+    aurora {
+        useSpringBoot {
+            useWebFlux
+        }
+    }

-If `aurora.springDevTools` is set devtools will be included in the genererated app.
+If devtools are enabled they will be included in the generated app.
 This instruction should be set globally in your `~/.gradle/gradle.properties` file and be turned of in ci server.
+They can also be enabled on a project basis like this:

+    aurora {
+        features {
+            springDevTools = true
+        }
+    }

 ### Kotlin
-The Aurora plugin will react to Kotlin plugin and add dependencies on kotlin-reflect, stdlib-jdk8 and add kotlinLogging (wrapper for Logback) with the version of `aurora.kotlinLoggingVersion`.
-Kotln will be configured to target java8, add `Xjsr305=strict` and supress warnings
+The Aurora plugin will react to Kotlin plugin and add dependencies on kotlin-reflect, stdlib-jdk8 and add kotlinLogging (wrapper for Logback) with the version of.
+Kotlin will be configured to target java8, add `Xjsr305=strict` and suppress warnings.
+Version of kotlin-logging can be override like so:

+    aurora {
+        versions {
+            kotlinLogging = 'some.version.here'
+        }
+    }

 ### Kotlin and Spring
 The Aurora plugin will react to spring.kotlin plugin and the jackson Kotlin module